Revenue Is Vanity. Profit Is Sanity. Why hospitality keeps getting this backwards

 The grown-up conclusion

 A full hotel that makes no money isn’t a success story.
-It’s simply a business burning itself out quietly.
-If hospitality wants healthier margins and more resilient demand, it needs to stop worshipping revenue and start respecting profit.
+It’s a business quietly burning itself out.

-That doesn’t mean charging recklessly.
-It means earning the right to charge properly.
-And that starts long before the price appears on a booking engine.
-It starts with strategy, positioning, and a clear understanding of who you’re really trying to serve.
+And that work starts long before a rate appears on a booking engine.
+It starts with diagnosis, strategy and positioning; understanding who you’re really trying to serve and what you’re genuinely valuable for.

 Busy is easy.